gante/gante/README.md

 ### Hi there 👋

+Open source is amazing, isn't it?
+I'm currently a member of the OS team at Hugging Face 🤗, working mainly with TensorFlow.
+I've done a PhD in ML applied to 5G communications (🦠), and you can see most of my thesis work in the pinned repo.

 <!--
 **gante/gante** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.